Assignments are part of college work students cannot escape. Students should learn how to write essays as they are part...Read More

 - Reference list (the relevant sources used during the writing process).

-While writing research paper, it is important to understand that you are not writing it only for yourself, but for a reader, who will not understand even the simplest idea, if you do not explain it in details.
+While writing a research paper, it is important to understand that you are not writing it only for yourself, but for a reader, who will not understand even the simplest idea, if you do not explain it in detail.

-A quote / citation is a literal reproduction of a text fragment with obligatory reference to the source.
+A quote/citation is a literal reproduction of a text fragment with obligatory reference to the source.
 The citation is a necessary component of any study.
 Written works cite references to sources from which materials, individual results, or ideas were borrowed.
-Such links make it possible to find the corresponding sources, verify the validity of citations.
-It is not recommended to start paragraphs with quotes or put one quote right after the other one.
+Such links make it possible to find the corresponding sources and verify the validity of citations.
+It is not recommended to start paragraphs with quotes or put one quote right after the other.

-It is necessary to use citations from different sources; works cited in your work have to be specifically informative.
+Using citations from different sources, works cited in your work must be specifically informative.

 How to Critique a Qualitative Research Paper?

-The critique of a work demands the use of some standards.
-For understanding and critiquing qualitative research papers, there are some methodical recommendations, which can be used while conducting a qualitative research paper outline.
+The critique of work demands the use of some standards.
+There are some methodical recommendations for understanding and critiquing qualitative research papers, which can be used while conducting a qualitative research paper outline.

 For example, paying attention to:

 - the appropriation of the topic in process writing research;

 - correspondence of the chosen method;